alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 Transformations are widely used to animate icons.
 Below are three more examples of icons that depend on group transformations in order to be animated.

-The expand/collapse icon on the left consists of only two straight line paths.
+* The expand/collapse icon on the left consists of only two straight line paths.
 When clicked, the two straight lines are simultaneously rotated 90 degrees and translated vertically in order to create the transition between the expanded and collapsed states.

-The alarm clock icon is also fairly simple.
+* The alarm clock icon is also fairly simple.
 The two alarm bells are rotated 16 degrees back and forth about the origin a total of 8 times in order to make it look like the alarm clock is ringing.

 The radio button icon looks complicated at first, but actually only involves animating the icon's scale and stroke width properties.
+The radio button consists of two paths: an inner dot and an outer ring.
+The radio button begins in an unchecked state with only its outer ring visible.
+When it is checked, the outer ring's scale and stroke width are rapidly animated in order to create the effect that the outer ring is collapsing in on itself.
+A pretty awesome effect!

 | `t`   | Outer ring `strokeWidth` | Outer ring `scale{X,Y}` | Inner dot `scale{X,Y}` |
 |-------|--------------------------|-------------------------|------------------------|